Batch predictions

 Scheduled job execution

-A Scheduled Batch Prediction job works just like a regular Batch Prediction job, except DataRobot handles the execution of the job.
+A scheduled batch prediction job works just like a regular batch prediction job, but instead DataRobot handles the execution of the job.

-In order to schedule the execution of a Batch Prediction job, a definition must first be created, using datarobot.models.BatchPredictionJobDefinition.create(), or updated, using datarobot.models.BatchPredictionJobDefinition.update(), where enabled is set to True and a schedule payload is provided.
+In order to schedule the execution of a batch prediction job, a definition must first be created using datarobot.models.BatchPredictionJobDefinition.create(), or updated using datarobot.models.BatchPredictionJobDefinition.update().
+In this case, enabled is set to True and a schedule payload is provided.

 >>> import datarobot as dr